 - The selection committee will match selected students with a project based on mutual interests.

-- Selected faculty mentors will receive $500 to help defray the cost of research.
+- Selected faculty mentors will be reimbursed up to $500 to help defray the cost of research.